Wills & Trusts

 Will vs. Trust: Which Is Right For You?

 To summarize, the purpose of trusts is to manage and distribute your assets during your lifetime and after you die.
 By contrast, a Will allows you to name guardians for your children, appoint an executor for your estate, and state your final wishes.
 By understanding the differences between these legal documents, you can create an estate plan that is clear and comprehensive.
 The powers of wills and trusts are limited, meaning that wills cannot do what trusts can do, and trusts cannot do what wills can do.
 The majority of estates include both a will and a trust.
 The most common misconception is that revocable living trusts are essential only if you want to avoid probate or if you have a large estate.
 However, revocable living trusts have many other uses as well.
-Choosing one that fits best with your estate and your overall goals for efficiency, cost, privacy, and more is best determined with the help of an estate planning attorney.
+Choosing one that fits best with your estate and your overall goals for efficiency, cost, privacy, and more is best determined with the help of a will and trust attorney.

 The Trust Lawyers Who Will Help Explain All Of Your Estate Planning Options